Sunny3335/Git_command/README.md

 #git merge dev --> we have to merge the other branch first i have to come on the head branch
 then all the branch would be on the same position

+#git stash --> used to save the temporary file while we are working on different files.

+#git stash apply --> used to comeback the hidden or temporary files.